 In September of 2010, This Land published the first feature article about the life of Bradley Manning, the Oklahoman behind the largest military intelligence leak in history.
 The article below focuses on the important transitional time Manning spent in Tulsa, and offers an unprecedented glimpse into Manning’s personality and his decision to join the military.

 “He moved to America, and it was just like, chaos after chaos after chaos,” said Jordan Davis at his home near Edmond, Oklahoma.
-Amid the detritus of a 23-year-old man’s trailer dwelling—dirty dishes and a lived-in video game zone—he talked about his longtime friend Bradley Manning, the suspected source of nearly all the classified documents WikiLeaks released in 2010.
+Amid the detritus of a 23-year-old man’s trailer dwelling—dirty dishes and a lived-in video game zone, where he enjoyed all his hardware, including his hyperx cloud pro gaming headset—he talked about his longtime friend Bradley Manning, the suspected source of nearly all the classified documents WikiLeaks released in 2010.
 Manning is being held at Marine Corps Base Quantico, in Virginia, awaiting a court martial likely to be held in the fall of 2011.
 He is charged with more than 22 counts, including computer fraud, theft of public records, violating the Espionage Act and aiding the enemy, which, though prosecutors say they will not seek capital punishment, carries a maximum penalty of death.
 The journey that brought Bradley Manning to Quantico began in Tulsa, Oklahoma, in early 2006.

 Jordan Davis and Bradley Manning grew up together in Crescent, a quaint town north of Oklahoma City.
 Precocious, independent minded, and more likely to play on a computer than a field, neither was quite at home in pious, rural Crescent.
 The two connected over films and video games; Manning loved James Bond movies and war-themed computer games like Command and Conquer.
 He fantasized about serving in the military.
 With Davis, he could discuss his fervent patriotism and conservative politics, which were unusually well defined for a kid in elementary school.
 As kids, the boys started their own pretend companies, and Manning the little businessman was an ardent supply-sider.
 “Very pro-business, pro-capitalism,” Davis says.
 Davis is no brawny jock, but he stands significantly taller than Manning’s slender five feet two inch frame (during grade school, he says, he sometimes acted as Manning’s protector against bullies).
 The two became best friends.